NVIDIA/spark-rapids/docs/dev/hybrid-execution.md

 `--jars=<gluten-bundle-jar>,<gluten-thirdparty-jar>,<rapids-hybrid-jar>`

 ## Limitations
-- Only supports V1 Parquet data source
+- Only supports V1 Parquet data source.
-- Only supports Scala 2.12, do not supports Scala 2.13
+- Only supports Scala 2.12, do not support Scala 2.13.
 - Support Spark 3.2.2, 3.3.1, 3.4.2, and 3.5.1 like [Gluten supports](https://github.com/apache/incubator-gluten/releases/tag/v1.2.0),
-other Spark versions 32x, 33x, 34x, 35x also work, but did not fully test.
+other Spark versions 32x, 33x, 34x, 35x also work, but are not fully tested.